 But what exactly should your goal be?
 What kind of ecommerce business do you want to have?
+Is that a simple, flexible online presence created with a website builder – or selling through social media, or an online marketplace?

 At Website Builder Expert, it’s our mission to not just help people get online, but to help them make a success of it once they’re there.
 And any successful ecommerce business starts with a successful plan, and a big part of that is knowing what your options are.

 When it comes to looking at the types of ecommerce businesses, we first need to decide how to categorize them.
-Never a site to do things by half, we’ve done this three different ways:
+Never a site to do things by half, we’ve done this four different ways:

 - By business model